IcyIce-FSDev/twitch_chat_bot/README.md

 - Bot will receive and record data from Twitch chats.
 It will store them in a folder base storage system.

+- Automation

+  - Setup up so sql will setup settings database automatically

 ## Require Modules to use

 ## Commands list